ryzenboi98/blockchain-api/README.md

 # blockchain-api
-This project represents a Blockchain simulation using the Flask to host and create the API.
+This project represents a Blockchain simulation using Flask to host and create the API.

 ## What is a Blockchain?
 A Blockchain is a descrentralized system with blocks linked through hashes.